UL - CSA

 17- What to do if you want to sell a car in Canada?

 The Canadian equivalent of the NEC is the CEC (Canadian Electrical Code), which corresponds to the CSA C22.1 standard.
-The main safety standards in Canada are released by the CSA Group (Canadian Standards Association).
+The main safety standards in Canada are issued by the CSA Group (Canadian Standards Association).

 Share by: